gmolveau/knowledge/content/docs/IT/cto.md

 (and you will be wrong), you can always undo the damage later by backtracking.
 Suddenly, you get to be doubly managerial for making two inconsequential decisions - the wrong one and the right one.

+-

+> First and foremost, I am successful if the folks I work with understand how business decisions tie into their day-to-day work.